CMU-313/CMU-313.github.io/docs/projects/P3/deployment.md

-# Serverless NodeBB Deployment on Azure
+# NodeBB Deployment on Azure

-This document will provide instructions to create a serverless deployment of NodeBB on Azure.
+This document will provide instructions to create a web-app deployment of NodeBB on Azure.

 ## Initial Setup